krasserm/krasserm.github.io/resume.md

 Apache Camel and successor of Akka Camel.
 - [akka-persistence-cassandra](https://github.com/akka/akka-persistence-cassandra).
 Storage plugin for Akka Persistence.
 Started as personal project and now officially maintained by Lightbend.
 - [akka-stream-eventsourcing](https://github.com/krasserm/akka-stream-eventsourcing).
-Personal project brings to Akka Streams what Akka Persistence brings to Akka Actors: persistence via event sourcing.
+Personal project that brings to Akka Streams what Akka Persistence brings to Akka Actors: persistence via event sourcing.
 This is experimental work, inactive at the moment.
 - [Eventsourced](https://github.com/eligosource/eventsourced).
 A library for building reliable, scalable and distributed